ccatobs/MODBUS/README.md

 comprises keys pointing to single or multiple registers or to bytes of it.
 Each dictionary key comprises additional features, such as

-1) "parameter" (mandatory, variable name unique over all register classes).
+1) "parameter" - variable name unique over all register classes (mandatory)
-2) "function" (mandatory, data type for input and holding registers).
+2) "function" - data type for input and holding registers (mandatory)
-3) "description" (optional).
+3) "description" (optional)
-4) "map" (optional).
+4) "map" - see below (optional)
-5) "muliplier" (optional, solely for input and holding registers of datatype integer).
+5) "muliplier" - for input & holding registers of datatype integer (optional)
-6) "offset" (optional, solely for input and holding registers of datatype integer).
+6) "offset" for input & holding registers of datatype integer (optional)

-The latter two, when provided, will not be passed on to the output, though.
-They are parsed, such that the register's value is multiplied by a "multiplier" and adding an "offset".
+The latter two will not be passed on to the output, though, instead they are parsed, such that the register's value is multiplied by a "multiplier" and an "offset" is applied.
 This is solely applicable to int and long data types.

 A map is provided in case a value needs to match an entry from a provided list.
 The corresponding field value is passed on to